 Writing support at the Ford School

 Year after year, alumni confirm that writing is one of the most essential skills that they developed at the Ford School.
-It makes sense: no matter how much you know about a given policy problem, it does neither your colleagues nor your clients much good if you cannot articulate that knowledge in writing that is logical and concise.
+It makes sense: no matter how much you know about a given policy problem, it does neither your colleagues nor your clients much good if you cannot articulate that knowledge in writing that is logical, concise, and persuasive.

 The Ford School's committment to writing instruction is best in class.
 Our Writing Center's four outstanding instructors work with students at every skill level, helping them through every stage of the writing process--from creating a preliminary outline to polishing a final draft.
 They offer one-on-one tutorials and policy-writing modules.

 Beth Chimera is a writing instructor at the Ford School.
 In addition to offering individual tutorial hours to graduate and undergraduate students, she teaches the "Introduction to Policy Writing" first-year graduate course and the "Persuasive Policy Writing" undergraduate course.
 She has worked as a senior or contributing editor for a variety of national publications.
 She received her MFA in fiction writing from the University of Michigan, where she has taught expository and creative writing, and is the recipient of a Pushcart Prize for her short fiction.